AbdulHaq03/-Electronica_Datawarehouse_Java_Project_using_HybridJoin/README.md

 Incorporating the enrichment functionality within the transformation phase of ETL demands a robust join operator.
 Among the various algorithms available for this purpose, the Hybrid Join stands out as the most widely adopted, providing an effective means to integrate disparate datasets.
 In our project, we meticulously implemented the Hybrid Join algorithm using Java Eclipse, ensuring seamless integration and transformation of data streams within the Electronica Business chain's Data Warehouse environment.

+<h1> createDW.sql contains the sql code you need for making a database for our DW in MySQL.
+I have provided master_data and transactions so make two databases in MySQL for those as well to make my code work.

 <h1>Important Instructions:</h1>
 <br>Step 1 To Open the project go to eclipse and click the file tab on the left corner</br>
 <br>Step 2 create a new folder in which we will import the project</br>